Education in the right place. Yours.

 Shannon McIntosh

+Since joining MSGCU in 2012, Shannon has taught financial literacy education to countless classrooms, member workshops, and community groups.
+Plus, she has more than 20 years of experience teaching and presenting to groups.
 Shannon received a Bachelor’s degree in English Literature and Liberal Arts from Cornell College in Mount Vernon, Iowa, and a Master of Arts in English Literature and Linguistics from Central Michigan University in Mount Pleasant.
+Prior to MSGCU, she was an Adjunct Professor of English at Macomb Community College in Clinton Township.

-Emily Jobe — Consumer Relations Specialist
+Jolene Plotzke — Community Relations Specialist

 Let MSGCU bring education to your workplace.